Emmaris/python_scripts/README.md

 Python_for_Data_Science_Project.py is a script I completed as part of a DataQuest course.
 For the course, I compiled a profitable app profile for "developers" from app data for the Apple App Store and Google Play Store.
 My goal for this project was to analyze data to help developers understand what kinds of apps are likely to attract the most users.

+Python_for_Data_Science_Project.pdf is the PDF output file of the Jupyter Notebook file for this project.

 Python_for_Data_Science_Project_II.py is a script I completed as part of a DataQuest course.
 For the course project, I analyzed online news postings for Hacker News, a site where user-submitted stories ("posts") are voted and commented upon.
 I compared Show HN and Ask HN posts to determine which received more comments on average and if posts created at a certain time receive more comments on average.